researchsoft/website/content/irsc/_index.md

         Together, they support this shift in a rapidly changing technological landscape toward strategic coordination, long-term sustainability, and collaboration across borders by fostering:

         ***Global cohesion***
-        Highlight cross-border, cross-sector, and cross-discipline collaboration to build new bridges across the global research software landscape to respond to AI opportunities and challenges
+        Highlight cross-border, cross-sector, and cross-discipline collaboration to build new bridges across the global research software landscape, and to respond to AI opportunities and challenges

         ***Community connection***
         Showcase stakeholder stories, collaboration highlights, and best practices to connect with peers and unite efforts